-After breakfast we descend until the bridge below the Wangdue Dzong to arrive at the point where we turned south on Day 2.
-From here we'll be in familiar territory once again.
-We'll stop at the Dochu La pass for the night.
+Today we make our way from Phobjikha back to Pele La pass and head west, descending until the bridge below the Wangdue Dzong to arrive at the point where we turned south on Day 2.
+We're in familiar territory once again.
+If we missed White-bellied Heron on the way through we can make another attempt today and look for wintering waterfowl and shorebirds along the river.
+We'll stop at the spectacular Dochu La pass for the night.